Bhumij people: Geographic distribution

-The Bhumijs are found in Jharkhand, West Bengal, Odisha, Assam, and Bihar.
-They are concentrated in the districts of Midnapore, Purulia, Bankura and 24 Parganas in West Bengal.
-In Odisha, they are thickly concentrated in the districts of Mayurbhanj, Sundargarh, Keonjhar, and Balasore, and sporadically distributed in other parts.
+The Bhumij are primarily inhabitants of Jharkhand, West Bengal, Odisha, Assam, and Bihar.
+Specifically they are thickly concentrated in East Singhbhum, Saraikela kharsawan district of Jharkhand; Purulia, Bankura, Midnapore and 24 Parganas district of West Bengal; Mayurbhanj, Sundargarh, Keonjhar, and Balasore district of Odisha and sporadically distributed in other parts those states.
 In Assam, where they are very recent immigrants, their greatest concentration occurs in the Assam valley.
-In Jharkhand, they are found in the districts of Singhbhum, Manbhum, Hazaribagh, Ranchi and Dhanbad.
 Bhumijs are also found sporadically in Chhattisgarh, Tripura, Arunachal Pradesh, Andaman and Nicobar, Meghalaya, Manipur, Delhi, Maharashtra, Andhra Pradesh and Madhya Pradesh.
-However, the Government of India classified only the Bhumijs of Odisha, Jharkhand and West Bengal state in the Scheduled Tribes list.

 In Bangladesh, the Bhumij people came to the Sylhet region from Bihar as tea-labourers.
 They can be found in Srimangal with a population of 3000.
 The Bhumijs lives in Sylhet, Rajshahi, Khulna, Srimangal, Dhaka and Chittagong regions.
 They are divided into many clans (killi) such as Kaitra, Garur, Kasim, Bhugal, Baundra, Ban, Nag, Shona, Shar, Tresha, etc. Their Bhumij dialect is less and less spoken and Bengali is more widely spoken among the community.

 History

 Bhumij means "one who is born from the soil".
-Herbert Hope Risley noted in 1890 that the Bhumij inhabit that tract of the country which lies on both sides of the Subarnarekha River.
-He claimed the eastern branch of Bhumij lost their connection with their original language and spoke Bengali.
-According to him, they were a group of Munda who moved east and lost connection with other Mundas, and later adopted Hindu customs when non-tribals arrived in the area.

-While those living nearer to Chota Nagpur Plateau still retain linguistic links with Mundari, those living further east have adopted Bengali as their language.
-In Dhalbhum they are completely Hinduized.
+While those living nearer to Chota Nagpur Plateau still retain linguistic links with Mundari, those living further east and south have adopted Bengali and Oriya as their languages respectively.
+In Dhalbhum they are completely Hinduised.
 During British rule, or sometimes even earlier, many of the Bhumij became zamindars and some even secured the title of Raja.
 Others were called Sardar.
 However, all of them, having climbed the social ladder, proclaimed themselves to be Kshatriyas, in keeping with the trends in the region.